 For people with pancreatic cancer and their loved-ones, PanCAN Patient Services serves as a vital resource during what can be a complicated and difficult time.
 Our team of expert Case Managers walk with patients through challenges and decision points, providing information and support.
 Building on our long history working with families impacted by pancreatic cancer, we recently added another small but mighty team, helping to address barriers we have seen in the healthcare system that make a life-changing diagnosis even more challenging to navigate.
 They are on deck, ready to assist patients who need extra support.
-Learn more about our two new Patient Navigators, Juan Piña and Brianne Flores, and the work that they do.
+Learn more about our two new PanCAN Patient Services Navigators, Juan Piña and Brianne Flores, and the work that they do.

-What is a PanCAN Patient Navigator?
+What is a PanCAN Patient Services Navigator?

-Brianne: Working together with our incredible team of Case Managers, Patient Navigators serve as a guide for patients and caregivers throughout their journey to help them navigate the complexities of the healthcare system.
+Brianne: Working together with our incredible team of Case Managers, Patient Services Navigators serve as a guide for patients and caregivers throughout their journey to help them navigate the complexities of the healthcare system.
 When constituents reach out to the Patient Services Help Line, Case Managers are the first point of contact.
 They help the constituent understand their needs and what information they would benefit from.
-As Patient Navigators, we provide an extra level of support and attention to ensure those needs are met, even when faced with barriers that seem hard to overcome.
+As Patient Services Navigators, we provide an extra level of support and attention to ensure those needs are met, even when faced with barriers that seem hard to overcome.

 Juan: As we all know, when facing pancreatic cancer, there’s a healthcare team that’s coming to the patient’s aid.
 Even though the healthcare team provides education and support, they can have a limited amount of time with each patient during appointments.
-The patient navigator is there to provide additional information and understanding before and after patients talk with their healthcare team.
+The Patient Services Navigator is there to provide additional information and understanding before and after patients talk with their healthcare team.
 This is especially important given that everyone has different levels of literacy, whether it’s tech literacy or maybe it’s a language barrier.
 Our job as navigators is to provide assistance and outreach – a level of support that not all patients have.
 I speak Spanish, so together we can help constituents in diverse communities.

 Juan: There is a need to provide information to people who don’t know the healthcare system – maybe this is their first major diagnosis and they need that support.
 We empower them to have conversations with their doctor about options beyond the standard of care, like precision medicine or clinical trials.
 Sometimes patients don’t necessarily know what to ask at their appointments.
 We provide that education so that they can know that it’s okay to ask your doctor questions.
 It’s okay to explore treatment options and to discuss treatment options.
 Even if a patient is not pursuing them immediately, there can be a possibility to revisit the conversation later and they’ll have the information at the ready.